Factorial multiparameter Hecke von Neumann algebras and representations of groups acting on right-angled buildings: Preliminaries

 The standard reference for buildings is \cite{abramenkobrown08}.
 We follow Garrett's presentation from \cite{garrett97} as it leads directly to the comparison of generic Hecke algebras and Iwahori-Hecke algebras.
 A \emph{chamber complex} is a simplicial complex $X$ such that all simplices of $X$ are contained in a maximal simplex and such that for every pair $x,y$ of maximal simplices of $X$ there is a chain $x = x_0, x_1, \dotsc, x_n = y$ of adjacent maximal simplices in $X$.
 Its maximal simplices are called \emph{chambers}.
 They will usually be denoted by $C$.
 A chamber complex is \emph{thin} if each facet of a chamber is the facet of exactly two chambers, and it is called \emph{thick} if each facet of a chamber is the facet of at least three chambers.
 An important example of a thin chamber complex is the \emph{Coxeter complex} $\Sigma(W,S)$ associated with a Coxeter system $(W, S)$.
 Its simplices are indexed by the cosets $W/ \langle T \rangle$, where $T \subset S$ is a proper subset.
 The face relation is determined by opposite inclusion.
 In particular, the singletons $w \langle \emptyset \rangle = \{w\}$ represent the maximal simplices of $\Sigma(W,S)$.

-A \emph{system of apartments} in a chamber complex $X$ is a set $\cA$ of thin chamber subcomplexes such that \begin{itemize} \item for each pair of simplices $x,y$ of $X$ there is $A \in \cA$ such that $x,y \in A$, and \item if $A, A' \in \cA$ contain a common chamber $C$ and a simplex $x$, then there is an isomorphism of chamber complexes $\phi: A \to A'$ that fixes $C$ and $x$ point-wise. \end{itemize} A \emph{thick building} is a thick chamber complex that admits a system of apartments.
+A \emph{system of apartments} in a chamber complex $X$ is a set $\cA$ of thin chamber subcomplexes such that \begin{itemize} \item for each pair of simplices $x,y$ of $X$ there is $A \in \cA$ such that $x,y \in A$, and \item if $A, A' \in \cA$ contain a common chamber $C$ and a simplex $x$, then there is an isomorphism of chamber complexes $\phi: A \to A'$ that fixes $C$ and $x$ point-wise. \end{itemize} Note that in the last axiom \cite[pp.173--174]{abramenkobrown08} is phrased in terms of a pair of simplices $A$ and $B$, and not a chamber $C$ and a simplex $x$, and that the authors there assume a priori that apartments are Coxeter complexes; both the definitions are in fact equivalent.
+A \emph{thick building} is a thick chamber complex that admits a system of apartments.
 One can prove that for a thick building $X$ there is a unique maximal apartment system.
 So if $X$ is thick, as we assume from now on, it makes sense to speak of an \emph{apartment} of $X$ without reference to a specific system of apartments.
 There is a Coxeter system $(W, S)$ such that every apartment of $X$ is chamber isomorphic with $\Sigma(W,S)$.
 The choice of a \emph{fundamental chamber} $C$ in $X$ and a compatible labelling of its facets by elements of $S$ makes these isomorphisms unique and introduces a \emph{labelling} of all facets of chambers in $X$.
 The Coxeter system $(W, S)$ is called the \emph{type} of $X$.
 In particular, a \emph{right-angled building} is a building whose Coxeter system is right-angled, and an \emph{irreducible building} is a building whose Coxeter system is irreducible (the latter property admits also an intrinsic description).
 The \emph{rank} of $X$ is by definition the rank of $(W,S)$, which is equal to the number of facets of any chamber in $X$.
 The \emph{thickness} of $X$ is the tuple $(d_s)_{s \in S}$ where $d_s-1$ is the cardinality of the set of chambers containing the fundamental chamber's facet labelled by $s$ (so that a building is thick if and only if $d_s\geq 2$ for all $s \in S$).
 The building is called \emph{locally finite} if all $d_s$, $s \in S$ are finite.